Corinne Vignon

-Corinne Vignon (born 10 June 1963) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the 3rd constituency of Haute-Garonne.
+Corinne Vignon (born 10 June 1963) is a French politician of Renaissance (RE) who has been serving as a member of the French National Assembly since the 2017 elections, representing the 3rd constituency of Haute-Garonne.

 In parliament, Vignon serves on the Committee on Social Affairs.
 She also chairs of a cross-party working group on pension reform.
 Since 2020, she has been serving as her parliamentary group's co-rapporteur on the government's pension reform plans, alongside Guillaume Gouffier-Cha, Jacques Maire and Carole Grandjean.

 In addition to her committee assignments, Vignon is a member of the French-Mexican Parliamentary Friendship Group.